 Taking part in physical activity is an essential part of school life.
 Students with asthma are encouraged to participate fully in PE.
 During games and physical activities teachers will be aware of students with asthma who need to use an inhaler either before or during exercise.
 Students will be encouraged to use their medication if they become wheezy during lesson time and will be allowed time to recover if necessary.
-The teacher will remind the student to take their inhaler to the pool or sports field.
-It is the student's responsibility to ensure that they carry relevant inhalers and bring them to the lesson.
+The teacher will remind the student to take their inhaler to the pool or sports field, for primary age pupils staff will ensure they have access to their inhalers.
+It is the student's responsibility to ensure that they carry relevant inhalers and bring them to the lesson for secondary aged pupils, for primary aged pupils the staff supervising the pupils have this responsibility.